wojtkowiak/meteor-desktop/README.md

 The main goal was to provide a non hacky integration without actually submitting any desktop oriented pull request to `Meteor`.
-The whole concept is based on taking the `web.cordova` build, modifying it as little as possible and running it in the `Electron`'s renderer process.
+The whole concept is based on taking the `web.cordova` build, modifying it as little as possible and running it in the `Electron's` renderer process.
 The current `cordova` integration architecture is more or less conceptually replicated.

 Currently the only modification that the mobile build is subjected to is injecting the `Meteor.isDesktop` variable.